-- 3. Improvements to the water flow path downstream of the property that are not physically connected to the property by new works; or - 4.
-Improvement to the quality of waste water or storm water emissions from a property or road serving a property to meet environmental guidelines and the principles of Water Sensitive Urban Design.
+- A point of discharge to where the property may connect and discharge; - 2.
+Protection from upstream flows; - Improvements to the water flow path downstream of the property that are not physically connected to the property by new works; or - Improvement to the quality of waste water or storm water emissions from a property or road serving a property to meet environmental guidelines and the principles of Water Sensitive Urban Design.

-Council Contributions
+Council Contributions to Drainage Schemes

-- 1. Council shall contribute to the cost of a particular drain (outfall drains) in proportion to the additional capacity required to service areas draining from outside of the scheme area. - 2.
-Council may meet the full cost of outfall drains where the flow contribution from the scheme area is 30% of the total flow or less. - 3.
-Council may also fund major outfall structures and water quality improvement works (litter traps, sediment basins etc) that provide broader environmental benefits. - 4.
+- Council shall contribute to the cost of a particular drain (outfall drains) in proportion to the additional capacity required to service areas draining from outside of the scheme area. - Council may meet the full cost of outfall drains where the flow contribution from the scheme area is 30% of the total flow or less. - Council may also fund major outfall structures and water quality improvement works (litter traps, sediment basins etc) that provide broader environmental benefits. - 4.
 Council reserves the right to seek to recoup its outfall drainage contributions to road and drainage schemes via "Outfall Drainage Schemes" that may be prepared to recoup the costs of major outfall drainage infrastructure required to service the whole catchment.